kaveh163/recipe-miniProject/README.md

 # Mini Food App

-This app was built using the express module.
-In this project I made a recipe app which basically allows the users of the app to post food.
-Users of the app are required to register and login to post the foods along with their ingredients, instruction and image.
-This app has a search facility which visitors of the website can view the recipes by the ingredients specified.
-The admin of the website has its own route to take control of the posted food, the user which created it, the food's image and delete the recipies.
-This app uses sequelize for the user model, MySQl database for the users table,local storage for storing the recipes and sessions to keep track of the users.
-The authentication was done through Passport.js tool.
-Images were uploaded using multer node package module.
-Flash messages were used to notify the users whether they have logged in or logged out.
+In this project I made an Express based recipe app which allows the users of the app to post food recipes.
+Users of the app are required to register and login to post the recipes along with their ingredients, instructions and an image.
+This app has a search facility which allows visitors of the website to find recipes based on input ingredients.
+The admin of the website has its own route that gives it special previleges such as deleting the recipies.
+This app uses MySQL as the backend storage for storing user tables and interacts with it through sequelize.
+Other noteworthy npm packages used in this app are:
+* node-localstorage: used for storing each user's recipes and the sessions that keep track of the users.
 The login session is terminated when the user logs out.
+* passport: used for authenticating users
+* multer: used for uploading images
+* connect-flash: used for notifying users of their login status

-Below are the snapshots of the project.
+Below are snapshots of the project.

 ![Mini Food App](Assets/miniFoodApp.PNG)

 #